Walter Audisio: Killing of Mussolini

 On 27 April 1945 the high command of the CVL entrusted him with the execution of Benito Mussolini, who had been arrested on that day by Communist partisans near Dongo.
 He carried out the execution of Mussolini, his mistress, and a number of high-ranking Fascists the following day in Giulino di Mezzegra, along with fellow partisan officers Aldo Lampredi and Michele Moretti.
 Audisio always claimed to have been the one who shot the dictator, something supported by a private report written by Lampredi as well.

 Some sources have questioned this version, alleging instead that the execution was carried out by Lampredi, Moretti or other partisans who were with him, by British SOE officers, by Luigi Longo, or that Mussolini and Petacci committed suicide with cyanide capsules.

-In the following years Audisio would also be the target of various disputes over secret papers or valuables that Mussolini had allegedly been carrying at the time of its arrest, the death of Petacci, and the public exhibition of the corpses in Piazzale Loreto.
+In the following years, Audisio would also be the target of various disputes over secret papers or valuables that Mussolini had allegedly been carrying at the time of its arrest, the death of Petacci, and the public exhibition of the corpses in Piazzale Loreto.
 His personal account of the events was published in the party newspaper l'Unità between 18 November and 15 December 1945 (under his pseudonym), and then again in March 1947, and in his memoirs In nome del popolo italiano, published posthumously in 1975.

 Post-war career

 After the war Audisio continued working with the communist movement.
 His identity as "Colonel Valerio" was revealed in March 1947 by the conservative newspaper Il Tempo, and then subsequently confirmed by the Communist Party.
 In 1948 he was elected to the Italian Chamber of Deputies for Alessandria with the Italian Communist Party, as part of the Popular Democratic Front, an alliance with the Socialist Party and smaller left-wing groups.
 He was re-elected in 1953 and 1958, and to the Senate in 1963.
 At the end of his Senate term he quit politics to work for the Italian oil company Eni.

-He was also active as a member of the National Association of Italian Partisans (ANPI) and the National Association of Antifascist Italian Victims of Political Persecution (ANPPIA).
+Audisio was active as a member of the National Association of Italian Partisans (ANPI) and the National Association of Antifascist Italian Victims of Political Persecution (ANPPIA).
 He died of a heart attack in 1973, aged 64.